-- The titular character from The Tick is... slow to recognize ninja with swords pointed at him.
+- The title character from The Tick is... slow to recognize ninja with swords pointed at him.

 - Tintin: Professor Calculus, due to his hard of hearing, is blissfully unaware of most events going on around him and continually interprets them wrong.